Spherical subcategories in algebraic geometry: Spherical subcategories

 \section{Spherical subcategories}

-In this section, we are going to associate a canonical subcategory $\DD_F$ to a spherelike object $F$ where the latter becomes spherical.
+In this section, we are going to associate to a spherelike object $F$ a canonical subcategory $\DD_F$ where it becomes spherical.
 Therefore we call $\DD_F$ the \emph{spherical subcategory} of $F$.
-Before that we need a `measure' for the asphericality of $F$.
+Before that we need a `measure' for the asphericity of $F$.
 Recall that $F$ is $d$-spherelike if $\Hom^\bullet(F,F)\cong\kk\oplus\kk[-d]$.